 We will be required to disclose changes made in our internal controls and procedures on a quarterly basis and our management will be required to assess the effectiveness of these controls annually.
 However, for as long as we are an "emerging growth company" under the JOBS Act, our independent registered public accounting firm will not be required to attest to the effectiveness of our internal controls over financial reporting pursuant to Section 404.
-We could be an "emerging growth company" for up to five years from the completion of our initial public offering.
 An independent assessment of the effectiveness of our internal controls could detect problems that our management's assessment might not.
-In addition, our management and independent registered public accounting firm did not perform an evaluation of our internal control over financial reporting as of December 31, 2014, December 31, 2013 or December 31, 2012, in accordance with the provisions of the Sarbanes-Oxley Act.
-Had we and our independent registered public accounting firm performed such an evaluation, control deficiencies may have been identified by management or our independent registered public accounting firm, and those control deficiencies could have also represented one or more material weaknesses.
+In addition, our management did not perform an evaluation of our internal control over financial reporting as of December 31, 2014 or December 31, 2013 and our independent registered public accounting firm did not perform an evaluation of our internal control over financial reporting during any period in accordance with the provisions of the Sarbanes-Oxley Act.
+Had we and our independent registered public accounting firm, and those control deficiencies could have also represented one or more material weaknesses.
 Undetected material weaknesses in our internal controls could lead to financial statement restatements and require us to incur the expense of remediation.